Brocgl633/GitTest/Answer.md

 **Q5.
 Who controls the design review meeting?
 What are the different metrics collected in the requirements review meeting?**

-- **Control of Design Review Meeting:** The design review meeting is typically controlled by the project manager or a designated review leader.
+- **Control of Design Review Meeting:** The design review meeting is typically controlled by the project manager, design engineers or designated review leaders.
 This person ensures that the meeting follows the agenda, stays on track, and that all necessary topics are covered.

 - **Metrics Collected in Requirements Review Meeting:**
   - Number of requirements reviewed